Netherlands women's national under-19 football team: UEFA Women's Under-19 Championship

 The Dutch team has qualified for the UEFA Under-19 Championship finals on ten occasions, winning the tournament in 2014.
 On that occasion, Vivianne Miedema was the top scorer with six goals and also collected the Golden Player award.

 FIFA U-20 Women's World Cup

-The Dutch team has qualified for the FIFA U-20 Women's World Cup finals on two occasions.
+The Dutch team has qualified for the FIFA U-20 Women's World Cup on three occasions.